ARMANANS1218/expense-tracker-backend/README.md

 - **MongoDB Integration:**
   - Uses MongoDB Atlas for cloud database storage.
   - Mongoose for object data modeling (ODM).
+## What the Backend Does
+The backend of the Expense Tracker application is built with Node.js and Express, and it serves as the core engine that powers the application’s functionality.
+Here's an overview of its responsibilities:

+### User Authentication:
+The backend handles user registration and login using email and password.
+It securely stores user credentials (with password hashing) and issues JSON Web Tokens (JWT) for authenticated sessions.
+This ensures that only authorized users can access sensitive endpoints.

+###Expense Management:
+It provides a set of RESTful API endpoints to manage expenses.
+Users can add new expenses, update or delete existing expenses, and retrieve a list of all their expenses.
+This CRUD (Create, Read, Update, Delete) functionality allows users to efficiently track their financial transactions.

+###Data Persistence with MongoDB Atlas:
+The backend uses MongoDB Atlas as its cloud-based database to store user information and expense records.
+Mongoose is used as the Object Data Modeling (ODM) library to interact with MongoDB, allowing for schema definition and data validation.

+###Export to PDF:
+In addition to managing expenses, the backend includes functionality to export a summary of the expenses as a PDF report.
+This feature leverages a PDF generation library (such as PDFKit) to produce downloadable reports.

+### Security & Scalability:
+By using JWT-based authentication and middleware to protect routes, the backend ensures that data operations are secure.
+Additionally, the architecture is designed to scale, making it easier to support growing datasets and user numbers.

+Overall, the backend acts as the bridge between the frontend user interface and the database, processing client requests, enforcing business logic, and ensuring a secure, reliable, and scalable API for the Expense Tracker application.

 ## Project Structure